 This report is intended to provide you with important information about your drinking water and the efforts made by the Posen water system to provide safe drinking water.
-For more information regarding this report, please contact: Tom Nagel, Village of Posen Water Operator.
+If you would like a copy of this information, please stop by the Village Hall.

-If you would like to learn more, please feel welcome to attend any of our regularly scheduled meetings which are held the second and fourth Tuesday of the month at the Village Hall, 2440 W. Walter Zimny Dr., Posen, IL - Committee and Board Meeting at 6:30 PM.
+We want our valued customers to be informed about their water quality.
+If you would like to learn more, please feel welcome to attend any of our regular scheduled meetings at 6:30 PM every second and fourth Tuesday of the month at the Village Hall, 2440 West Walter Zimny Drive, Posen, Illinois, or contact Kristopher Marroquin, Village of Posen Public Works Superintendent.